-The PRTG system can be accessed as a Cloud service, or it can be installed on premises – the software will run on Windows environments.
+The PRTG system can be accessed as a Cloud service, or it can be installed on premises – the software will run on Windows 10 and Server environments.
 The system is available for free to monitor small networks.
 However, a small system wouldn’t need all of the monitoring tools that are bundled into the PRTG tool; this option would be more useful as a partial install for assessment before getting the system to cover a large network.
 You can also get a 30-day free trial of PRTG.

 You will encounter two types of Nagios monitoring software.
 These are Nagios Core and Nagios XI.
 The one you need to consider is Nagios XI.
-Nagios Core is a free, open source network management tool.
+Nagios Core is a free, open-source network management tool.
 However, it doesn’t have a proper front end with it.
 There is a Nagios Community made up of Nagios users and you can get interfaces for Nagios Core in the community forum for free from some of those users.
 However, Nagios XI is Nagios Core with a professional interface included, so you are better off going for that version.

 The monitor will observe and record the status of your network equipment and you will see alerts when failure and warning conditions occur.
 In addition to showing alerts in the Dashboards, you can get Nagios to notify team members by email or SMS.
 Those alerts can be directed to different team members according to source and severity.
 The Dashboard can also be customized, which means that you can give access to different views and controls to different team members.
 The Dashboard widgets include dials, graphs, histograms, and charts that make data easier to view.